Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Some of the easy-to-climb surfaces include brick, wood, and gypsum surfaces.
 Gypsum surfaces have a rough texture finishing, so it would not be advisable to use the same on the exterior of a house in an area that is prone to rodent infestation.

 Wood is one of the easiest surfaces for mice and other types of rodents to climb.
 Bricks to are also rough enough to make the climb effortless.
-In as much as builders might try to make concrete smooth, mice can find their way up around the edges.
+In as much as builders might try to make concrete smooth, these rodents can still find their way up.

 However, smooth painting may make it a bit more slippery, hence limiting mice movement on a concrete wall.

-If a mouse can sense food, warmth, or shelter in your attic, they will get there.
+If a mouse can sense food, warmth, or shelter in your attic, they will be there.

 Can Mice Climb Metal?

-How easy it is for mice to climb metal will depend on the size of the metallic material and the smoothness of its finishing.
+How easy it is for them to climb metal will depend on the size of the metallic material and the smoothness of its finishing.

-If the metal is thin, mice will find ways to warp their tails around them as they climb.
+If the metal is thin, mice will warp their tails around them as they are climbing.

 Though a bit more tiresome than climbing a wood or brick surface, mice tend to take up the challenge if they want what is on the other size.
-If a metal surface has several connectors, then it will be easier for mice to get through, since they are also great jumpers.
+If a metal surface has several connectors, then it will be easier for mice to travel through, since they awesome jumpers, and are very good at climbing!

 Can Mice Climb Glass?